 • If using canned biscuits dough, follow the package instructions to open the container.

-3. Shape instead of cutting biscuit dough just by gently patting it into a round disc.
+3. Shape instead of cutting biscuit dough just by gently patting it into a round disc., or using a pastry cutter.
 You can use your hands or a camp-friendly utensil like a spatula or biscuit cutter.

 4. Place each one on the greased griddle or Dutch Oven over the campfire or camp stove.
 Make sure to leave some space between them.